miguelbalboa/rfid/README.rst

 Code style
 ----------

 Please use ``fixed integers``, see `stdint.h`_.
 Why?
-This library is compatible to different boards which use different architectures (16bit vs 32bit).
-So unfixed ``int`` has different sizes on different environments and may cause unpredictable behaviour.
+This library is compatible with different boards which use different architectures (16bit and 32bit.)
+Unfixed ``int`` variables have different sizes in different environments and may cause unpredictable behaviour.

 .. _pin layout: